synacor/preact-i18n/README.md

 -   `<.. plural={3} fields={{ count: 3 }}>` renders `3 articles`

 In addition to [`<Text>`](#Text), [`withText()`](#withText) and [`<Localizer>`](#Localizer) provide ways to translate more than just display text - HTML attributes, component props, arbitrary Strings, etc.

+## ESLint Plugin
+A companion ESLint plugin exists, [eslint-plugin-preact-i18n](https://www.npmjs.com/package/eslint-plugin-preact-i18n), which has several rules that help spot common issues like un-i18n'd text, misconfigured tags, and missing keys, that are beneficial in spotting defects early and ensuring that your application is properly i18n'd.

 * * *